|

-Eggs can be dyed when they are hard boiled or when they are hollowed out.
+When dyeing Easter eggs, the eggs are hard boiled or they are hollowed out.
 Whichever you choose, the steps below will help in creating wonderful colored eggs.

 Preparing eggs for decorating